RahulSara/CTRLCCTRLV-codered25/README.md

 ### Features
 ### *Modes*

-**Input Mode**: Allows users to interact with the system using voice commands or tactile inputs.
+**Indoor Mode**: Allows users to interact with the system using voice commands or tactile inputs.

-**Output Mode**: Provides auditory and/or tactile feedback to the user based on the detected hazards and navigation instructions.
+**Outdoor Mode**: Provides auditory and/or tactile feedback to the user based on the detected hazards and navigation instructions.

 ### *Functionalities*